PINNs4Drops: Video-conditioned physics-informed neural networks for two-phase flow reconstruction: Data and materials availability

-In the phase-field PINNs, referred to as \DFSPFa{}, the capillary width $\epsilon$ is treated as a learnable parameter.
-In order to promote the convergence toward a thin interface, an additional loss term is introduced, defined as the Huber loss~\cite{Huber1964} between $\epsilon$ and the value of $\epsilon_l=2.2 \cdot 10^{5}$, determined by~\citet{fink2018}.
-The capillary width $\epsilon$ is initialised with values ranging from $0.01$ to $0.05$ to study the influence of the parameter and the weight for the additional learnable interface loss is set to $w_\epsilon=100$.
-To address potential issues arising from the fourth-order derivates in the Cahn-Hilliard equation employed for the phase-field version of the PINNs, a second variant of phase-field PINNs is proposed.
-This variant, referred to as \DFSPFb{}, the chemical potential $\psi$ is directly predicted using the neural network, in contrast to the computation of $\psi$ from $C$ in \DFSPFa{}, reducing the highest order of derivatives to the second order.
-An additional loss term is derived from the residual of equation~\ref{eq:chem_pot}, to ensure the consistency between the predicted phase distribution and the distribution of the chemical potential.
-This provides additional supervision for the learning of $\psi$.
-The weight for this additional identity loss of the chemical potential is set to $w_\psi=0.1$.
+In the \PFPINNs{}, the capillary width $\epsilon$ is treated as a learnable parameter, allowing the PINNs to determine its optimal value dynamically.
+To promote the convergence toward a thin interface, we introduce an additional loss term, defined as the Huber loss~\cite{Huber1964} between $\epsilon$ and the value of $\epsilon_{\rm{R}}=2.2 \times 10^{5}$, determined by \citet{fink2018}.
+We initialize the capillary width $\epsilon$ with values ranging from $0.01$ to $0.05$ to study the influence of the parameter, and the weight for the additional learnable interface loss is set to $w_\epsilon=100$.
+To address potential accuracy and memory issues arising from the fourth-order derivatives in Equation~\ref{eq:CahnHilliard}, we employ the Deep Mixed Residual Method (MIM)~\cite{Lyu2022} for the \PFPINNs{}.
+Specifically, for \DFSPFb{}, the chemical potential $\psi$ is directly predicted using the neural network as an additional auxiliary variable, in contrast to the computation of $\psi$ from $C$ in \DFSPFa{}, reducing the highest order of derivatives to the second order.
+We introduce an additional loss term derived from the residual of Equation~\ref{eq:chem_pot}, to ensure the consistency between the predicted phase distribution and the distribution of the chemical potential.
+This identity loss provides additional supervision for the learning of $\psi$.
+The weight for the additional identity loss of the chemical potential is set to $w_\psi=0.1$.

+The total number of trainable model parameters for \VcPINNs{} amounted to $16,498,590$ and is distributed in the different modules as follows: $14,420,864$ in the stacked hourglass network, $393.728$ in the TCN, and $1,683,998$ in the MLP. \IcPINNs{} have $15,612,062$ trainable parameters, with $14,420,864$ in the stacked hourglass network and $1.191.198$ in the MLP.